Learn to Use Your Other Senses to Help You Cope with Blindness and Vision Loss

 For example, it's likely that you have the ability to create an accurate mental picture of every room in your home, as well as the individual items — furniture, appliances, and decorative objects — within each of those rooms.

-By continuously creating this type of detailed mental picture, you'll be able to more accurately recall the location of doors, windows, major pieces of furniture, and potential hazards and obstacles in your home.
+By continuously and consciously creating this type of detailed mental picture, you'll be able to more accurately recall the location of doors, windows, major pieces of furniture, and potential hazards and obstacles in your home.

 Use Your Remaining Vision

 Try to use whatever remaining vision you have to the maximum extent possible.
 Despite what you may have read, using your remaining vision will not harm your eyes or cause your vision to decrease.

 Also, remember to check the lighting in your home.
 Different types of lighting in certain areas may help you move about more safely and efficiently.
 Remember that it's possible to support your reduced vision with information that can be gained by learning to trust and rely on your other senses.

 Hearing often decreases with age, although the type and amount of hearing loss can differ from one person to the next.
 If you are having difficulty with your hearing, consider being tested by an audiologist.
 Regardless of how much remaining hearing you have, continue to use it to the maximum.
 If you concentrate on what you are hearing, and where sounds are coming from, you will be able to gain more information about your surroundings and begin to feel safer and more comfortable.

 For example, try this sensory development exercise to help you locate an open doorway in your home:

 - Walk slowly down any hallway in your home.

 - As you walk, you will sense a "closed-in" feeling until you reach an open doorway.